wavesongs/birds/docs/contents/Installation.md

 pip install -r requirements.txt
 ```

+You can see all the required libraries in the [`requirements.txt`](https://github.com/wavesongs/wavesongs/blob/main/requirements.txt) file or in the [`pyproject.toml`](https://github.com/wavesongs/wavesongs/blob/main/pyproject.toml) file.

-Install WaveSongs in editable mode:
+Finally, install **WaveSongs** in editable mode

 ```bash
 pip install -e .
 ```

 :::{note}
-It is highly recommended to use Python notebooks, however, Python and ipython terminals also work.
+It is highly recommended to use Jupyter notebooks for an interactive development experience.
+However, Python and IPython terminals are also supported and can be used effectively.
 :::

 ## OS Support

 **WaveSongs** is developed and tested on Linux.
 It should also work on macOS and Windows.
-If you encounter a prooblem, please let me know by opening an issue or a pull request.ss
+If you encounter a prooblem, please let us know by opening an issue or a pull request.